centria/cs-exercises-20/README.md

 #### Exercise_40

-* CrEate a program which asks the user for integers.
+* create a program which asks the user for integers.
 Exit with 0.
 In the end, output both the amount and the sum.
 Do not count 0 to either.

 ```console
 Give a number: